-The coordinated efforts of occupational health and safety groups and civil engineers have created a framework for infection control in human medical facilities that includes three levels of engineering controls, administrative controls, and personal protective measures: These levels of control can be readily applied to veterinary practices.
+The coordinated efforts of occupational health and safety groups and civil engineers have created a framework for infection control in human medical facilities that includes three levels of engineering controls, administrative controls, and personal protective measures.
+These levels of control can be readily applied to veterinary practices.

-- 1. Engineering controls are built into the design of a facility (e.g., room design, sink placement, HVAC systems).
-It is important for infection prevention and control professionals to be involved in the design and planning of new facilities.
+1. Engineering controls are built into the design of a facility (e.g., room design, sink placement, HVAC systems).
+Infection prevention and control professionals must be involved in designing and planning new facilities.
 They can also help plan and design improvements that can be incorporated into an existing facility.
-Engineering controls include the logical design of clinics to facilitate the use of routine infection control measures such as hand washing, proper sanitation, and separation of animals of different species and different infectious disease risks.
+Engineering controls include the logical design of clinics to facilitate routine infection control measures such as hand washing, proper sanitation, and

+- separation of animals of different species and different infectious disease risks.
 All new building or renovation plans should be evaluated from an infection control perspective. - 2.
 Administrative controls include hand hygiene protocols, vaccination of animals and personnel, protocols for managing animals and personnel during an infectious disease outbreak, and protocols for caring for animals with zoonotic infections. - 3.
-Personal protective equipment (PPE), while essential, is the least desirable means of controlling infectious hazards because it does not eliminate them, only providing a partial barrier.
+While essential, Personal protective equipment (PPE) is the least desirable means of controlling infectious hazards because it does not eliminate them, only providing a partial barrier.
 However, the risk of exposure to microbial pathogens in veterinary clinics means that proper use of PPE is a critical component of a complete infection control program.
 Effective use of PPE is dependent on appropriate training and compliance by all personnel.
-Personal protective equipment should be considered a last line of defense for hazards that cannot be overcome by other preventive measures.
+Personal protective equipment should be considered a last line of defense for hazards that other preventive measures cannot overcome.